sdt/tmux-vim/README.md

 Rather than using the `:edit` command, the files are loaded with multiple calls to `:badd`, finally switching to the last one with `:buffer`.
 If the current buffer is unsaved, the prompt happens now, after all the keystroke stuffing.
 This seems to work, but there may be combinations that still break.

-When the vim pane is created, the current directory is saved in **$TDIR**.
-When opening files, the current directory is compared to **$TDIR**.
-If these differ, `:cd` is used in vim to temporarily change back to **$TDIR** before opening the files.
-This avoids any sticky relative path computations, but may contain bugs.
+When the **vim** pane is created, the current directory is saved.
+When opening files, the current directory is compared to the stored one.
+If these differ, `:cd` is used in **vim** to temporarily change back to the original directory before opening the files.
+This avoids any sticky relative path computations, but breaks if the user does a `:cd` manuall within **vim**.